Or Login using BecomeGorgeous

 Tip No. 6: Avoid dairy

 While there still remains much debate over whether or not dairy affects skin health, your skin cannot wait for the debate to be done.
 Avoid dairy, which according to those who advise so contains molecules that are too large for the body to digest so that these are excreted from your skin instead, causing acne breakouts in the process.
-Make sure to get calcium from non-dairy sources which includes leafy greens and fatty fish.
+Make sure to get calcium from non-dairy sources which include leafy greens and fatty fish.

 Tip No. 7: Get professional treatments done.

-It’s one way of having a professional skincare expert evaluate your skin improvements periodically.
+It’s one way of having a professional skin care expert evaluate your skin improvements periodically.
 Also, professional grade treatments can do a lot to make significant improvements to your skin.